TK-Studios-CFX/tk-docs/tk-weed.md

 # TK Weed

-> TK Weed is a highly configurable weed farming, extraction and cooking resource with multiple growth stages, custom props and support for infinite custom strains of weed..
+> TK Weed is a highly configurable weed farming, extraction and cooking resource with multiple growth stages, custom props and support for infinite custom strains of weed.

 ## Config